The morning started out much like the day before as it was raining still.

 Hermione opened her eyes and glanced at the clock, 9:45, did she really sleep in this late?

 “Hermione!
 Ginny has breakfast ready, you hungry?”
-Harry asked through the door.
+Harry asked through the door in a booming voice.

 Ginny had prepared cinnamon pancakes with cinnamon syrup.
 Hermione, hungry from not having an appetite from the day before because of all the stress piled up five pancakes on her plate.
 She ate almost all of them as Ginny chuckled from across the table as she breastfed the baby.

 “Yes I am actually.”
 Hermione giggled, wiping cinnamon syrup off her lips with a napkin.

 As she finished she pondered in thought of what she was going to do today.

 “Ginny, what are you plans for today?”
 She asked curiously.

 “Taking James to the Healer for his four month checkup at St. Mungo's, why?”

 “I was thinking of going to Diagon Alley to the Flourish and Blotts bookstore.”
 Hermione explained.

 “That sounds like a good idea.
 Maybe Harry will go with you?”
 Ginny said, glancing at her husband who was looking out at the rain.